nk412/nk412.github.io/src/photoblog/greenland.md

 These giant blocks of ice are the size of entire towns.
 Can't get too close to them, though.
 As they crack and melt, their centre of gravity shifts, and sometimes, they roll over, causing sudden waves and coastal tsunamis.

 ::image:texture.avif(Shapes and textures of icebergs vary wildly, and tell a lot about the journey they've been on.)
 In the sun, the melting ice creates channels and draws streaks on the surface.
-Under water, warm sea currents etch tiny groove like patterns that almost seems biological.
-The berg on the right has very recently rolled over.
+Under water, warm sea currents etch tiny groove-like patterns that almost seem biological.
+The berg in the foreground has recently rolled over.

 ::image:street.avif(A quiet street in Ilulissat, looking out to the sea.)
 Ilulissat is Greenlandic for _Icebergs_.
 Here, doing the dishes is never a chore.
 The view outside is never static, as giant icebergs drift slowly, constantly.